Hisense U7S Pro Review

 Review Hisense U7S Pro Blur and motion smoothness

-The Hisense U7S Pro features a panel with a maximum refresh rate of 165 Hz in 4K, and in game mode, it can reach up to 330 Hz at Full HD resolution.
-However, it's important to note that these highest numbers have little significance in everyday use, as most content supports a maximum of 120 Hz (e.g., while gaming on a console).
-Nevertheless, the TV handles motion quite well and performs really decently for an LCD construction.
+The Hisense U7S Pro uses a panel with a maximum 165 Hz refresh rate at 4K, and in game mode it can even reach 330 Hz at Full HD.
+However, it's worth remembering that those highest numbers don't matter much in everyday use, because most content still supports at most 120 Hz (for example when playing on a console).
+Even so, the TV handles motion quite well and performs well for an LCD design.

-There's hardly anything to complain about regarding fluidity.
-In the menu, we find a motion smoothness enhancer called "Motion Enhancement," which hides two sliders: blur reduction and judder reduction.
-They allow for manual configuration of the smoothness enhancer, which works well for both movies and sports, effectively improving the raw television signal.
+There's little to fault about the smoothness itself.
+In the menu you'll find a motion smoothing feature called "Motion Enhancement", which hides two sliders: blur reduction and judder reduction.
+They allow manual adjustment of the smoother, which works well for both movies and sports, effectively improving the raw TV signal.

 Blur (native resolution, maximum refresh rate):